freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

 - **<a href='https://toolness.github.io/accessible-color-matrix/' target='_blank' rel='nofollow'>Accessible Color Palette Builder</a>**

    This website allows you to edit a color palette and will create a table showing all of the possible color combinations, telling you which ones are accessible and which combinations to avoid using.

+- **<a href='https://webaim.org/resources/contrastchecker/' target='_blank' rel='nofollow'>WebAIM Color Contrast Checker</a>**

+   This website allows you to enter in color hex values for foreground and background to evaluate the contrast ratio.
+You can also adjust colors entered to get the necessary contrast ratio.

 - **<a href='https://webaim.org/resources/contrastchecker/' target='_blank' rel='nofollow'>Color contrast Checker</a>**